milewdev/tchart/README.md

 <!-- @end -->

-The TeX document that includes the chart code must define the 'lang' and 'os' TikZ styles, perhaps by incuding a separate file or inline, as shown here:
+The TeX document that includes the chart code must define the 'lang' and 'os' TikZ styles, perhaps by incuding a separate file, or inline, as shown here:

 ```
 ...